 How it works

-GoodBusy uses Claude Code hooks to track your AI coding sessions automatically.
+GoodBusy uses hooks in Claude Code and Cursor to track your AI coding sessions automatically.
 No manual logging.
 No browser extension.
 Just a single install command.

 1